tfsec/tfsec.github.io/_docs/aws/cloudtrail/enable-at-rest-encryption.md

 ---
-title: aws-cloudtrail-enable-at-rest-encryption - Cloudtrail should be encrypted at rest to secure access to sensitive trail data
+title: Cloudtrail should be encrypted at rest to secure access to sensitive trail data
+shortcode: aws-cloudtrail-enable-at-rest-encryption
+legacy: AWS065
 summary: Cloudtrail should be encrypted at rest to secure access to sensitive trail data
 resources: [aws_cloudtrail]
-permalink: /docs/aws/aws-cloudtrail-enable-at-rest-encryption/
+permalink: /docs/aws/cloudtrail/enable-at-rest-encryption/
+redirect_from:
+  - /docs/aws/AWS065/
 ---

 ### Explanation